Skip to content

 Contributing to the PHB Repository

 We warmly welcome contributions to this repository!
-Our style guide may be found here for convenience of formatting.
+Our code style guide may be found here for convenience of formatting and our documentation style guide may be found here.

-If you would like to submit suggested code changes to our workflows, you may add or modify the WDL files and submit pull requests to the PHB GitHub repository.
+If you would like to make suggested code changes to our workflows, submit pull requests to the PHB GitHub repository.

 Authorship & Responsibility